kxue43/misc-technical-notes/wayland_native.rst

 Background
 -------------

-Some applications do not start in Wayland native but use Xwayland by default, e.g. VS Code, Chrome, and the Flathub version of Thunderbird.
+Some applications do not start in Wayland native but use Xwayland by default, e.g. VS Code and the Flathub version of Thunderbird.
 Xwayland is an Xorg emulation layer of Wayland.
 It provides applications access to Xorg libraries, allowing programs that only run on Xorg to run on Wayland.

 VS Code is an Electron app --- the visual presentation is handled by Electron, which in turn depends on Chromium.
-By default, when running Debian 12 or Fedora 39 with Wayland, both VS Code and Chrome browser use Xwayland instead of Wayland native.
+By default, when running Debian 12 or Fedora 39 with Wayland, VS Code uses Xwayland instead of Wayland native.
 This is probably caused by the underlying Chromium component.

 Running VS Code with Xwayland in a Wayland session on a machine with NVIDIA drivers is not the most smooth experience,